stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 +++

-This is a set of notes for setting up an installation of the [Solus](https://solus-project.com/) Linux distribution on your PC, specifically for systems administration and Web development.
+How to set up an installation of the [Solus](https://solus-project.com/) Linux distribution on your PC for systems administration and Web development.

 <!--more-->